aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 In a transaction, for example, transaction A, you are transferring 1000 coins from one account to another account.
 In a second transaction B, with the same gas field values of transaction A, you now transfer 100,000 coins from one account to another one account.
 Assuming that both the transactions A and B are sent roughly at the same time, then the gas costs for transactions A and B would be near-identical.

-## Estimating the gas units
+## Estimating the gas units via simulation

 The gas used for a transaction can be estimated by simulating the transaction.
 When simulating the transaction, the simulation results represent the **exact** amount that is needed at the **exact** state of the blockchain at the time of simulation.
 These gas units used may change based on the state of the chain.
-For this reason, any amount coming out of the simulation is only an estimate, and when setting the max gas amount, it should be increased above by an amount you’re comfortable with.

-## Simulating the transaction to estimate the gas
+For this reason, any amount coming out of the simulation is only an estimate, and when setting the max gas amount, it should include an appropriate amount of headroom based upon your comfort-level and historical behaviors.
+Setting the max gas amount too low will result in the transaction aborting and the account being charged for whatever gas was consumed.

 Transactions can be simulated with the [`SimulateTransaction`](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/simulate_transaction) API.
 This API will run the exact transaction that you plan to run.